ipfs/go-cid/_rsrch/cidiface/README.md

 to keep to Option B, because keeping a struct full of offsets will add several words of memory usage per CID, and we keep a *lot* of CIDs.

+### interfaces cause boxing which is a significant performance cost

+See `BenchmarkCidMap_CidStr` and friends.

+Long story short: using interfaces *anywhere* will cause the compiler to implicitly generate boxing and unboxing code (e.g. `runtime.convT2E`);
+this is both another function call, and more concerningly, results in large numbers of unbatchable memory allocations.

+Numbers without context are dangerous, but if you need one: 33%.
+It's a big deal.

+This means attempts to "use interfaces, but switch to concrete impls when performance is important" are a red herring: it doesn't work that way.

+This is not a general inditement against using interfaces -- but if a situation is at the scale where it's become important to mind whether or not pointers are a performance impact, then that situation also is one where you have to think twice before using interfaces.

 ### one way or another: let's get rid of that star

 We should switch completely to handling `Cid` and remove `*Cid` completely.